HariAcidReign/AutoDoc/README.md

 ## 💻 Meet the makers

-Created with 💖 by Hariharan, along with invaluable help from Harish
+Created with 💖 by Hariharan, along with invaluable help from <a href="https://github.com/harishsg99">Harish</a>